Manoechuz/Salesforce/README.md

 # Salesforce
-My collaboration in salesforce
+My collaboration in salesforce.
+Here you can find :
-Here you can find my Ligthning Web Component (LWC) that i had design And also all my Apex Code
+- Ligthning Web Component (LWC) that i design
+- My Apex Code (Batch, Trigger and REST API).